 Highlights of Our Online Master’s in Music Education Degree

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 10 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online M.A. in Music Education degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - Refine your skills as a music teacher with advanced theory and music education techniques.